pywkm/fibo-rest/README.md

 # Fibo REST

-### Exemplary project presenting microservices-like approach to calculating fibonacci sequence.
+### Simple project presenting microservices-like approach to calculating Fibonacci sequences.

+As an example of any time consuming task that can be modeled in a such way.

 ## Usage